DONBAS: Luhansk: Gospel of John, Baptist books banned

 What punishment for those with banned Christian books?Forum 18 was unable to find out from officials in Luhansk what will happen to individuals or communities found to be in possession of any of the 12 banned Christian books.

-"Ask the law-enforcement agencies," Yelena Tsvetkova of the Justice Ministry official told Forum 18.
+"Ask the security agencies," Yelena Tsvetkova of the Justice Ministry official told Forum 18.
 "Our job is only to manage the list."

 The duty officer at the State Security Ministry in Luhansk said that the Acting State Security Minister, Anatoly Antonov, was not in the office.
 The duty officer – who did not give his name – told Forum 18 on 20 December that "it is difficult to say what will happen" to those found in possession of any of these books.
 The duty officer added that he could not say which department of the Ministry handles extremism issues.
 "You're asking too many questions," he added, and then put the phone down.